KDE/digikam-doc/main_window/image_view.rst

     :alt:
     :align: center

-    The Advanced Rename Date Selector to Setup Modifiers in Renaming Pattern
+    The Advanced Rename Metadata Dialog to Setup Modifiers in Renaming Pattern

 In addition these options can be customized further with the help of a number of **Modifiers**.
 A list of all **Options** and **Modifiers** together with a short explanations will open when clicking the info button.